jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Technology has to be invented or adopted.
+All this worldly wisdom was once the unamiable heresy of some wise man.
-- Jared Diamond
+- Henry David Thoreau

-Updated on: [8/16/2023]
+Updated on: [8/17/2023]
 <!-- #quoteEnd -->
 </pre>